Sidd0770/REDDIT/README.md

 # REDDIT
-this is a Reddit clone
+this is a Reddit app